-Hey guys, I’m going to talk about the five most shocking reasons why older men should quit alcohol today.
+Hey guys, I am going to talk about the five most shocking reasons why older men should quit alcohol today.

-Now I’ve been sober for over 13 years.
+Now I have been sober for over 13 years.
 I got sober when I was 36.
 I almost died from a heart attack when I was 32 from alcohol.

 I got thrown in jail several times, broke up with several girlfriends, lost tons of jobs and left a tornado in my wake – hurt my family, etc, etc, all with alcohol.

-So we’re gonna talk about the five reasons you should stop drinking today.
+So we are going to talk about the five reasons you should stop drinking today.

 Number Five – Exacerbates Pre-Conditions

 Number five is it can exacerbate already pre-illnesses, pre conditions, it can exacerbate diabetes, it could raise your blood pressure, it can increase memory loss in older drinkers.

 Now when I was drinking, I got to the point where I could hardly eat food.
 I couldn’t hold it down, I was throwing up yogurt.